 Worm composting is safe for the environment and significantly reduces human pathogens and plant diseases because of the high population of compost worms and beneficial aerobic soil microorganisms involved in the process of vermicomposting.

 The photo above is the worm production from the vermiculture technology.
-A handful of compost worms (Eisenia andrei) is equal to about a half pound of worms (~250 worms).
+A handful of compost worms (Eisenia andrei) is equal to about a half pound of worms (~250 worms) including bedding.
 The image can be zoomed to see the detail.
 Permission of using this photo is needed by the author.

 A high density and quality of compost worms will produce a better quantity and quality of worm castings or vermicomposts from the organic wastes that can be found everywhere.